THOM B. RACE STATUS

 At mile 2.5 you’ll come to a dirt road.
 Turn right for a slight downhill, then a quick left onto Red 1.
 At mile 3.5, you’ll merge with Red 2 for a very sharp left—almost a U-turn.
 Follow Red 2 back uphill.
 Around mile 3.7, Red 2 merges with the white-blazed Finger Lakes Trail.
 Stay on this trail—you’ll see both white blazes and Red 2 DEC markers—and pick up the pace as you cruise downhill into the bed of pines.

 Turn left onto Star Stanton, but then watch for the Yellow 3 trailhead on your right.
-(If you follow the road for more than a few hundred feet it means you’ve gone too far and missed the trail!)
+(If you follow the road for more than a few hundred meters it means you’ve gone too far and missed the trail!)
 Cross through the little ditch and charge uphill on Yellow 3.
 Merge right onto Yellow 1 at mile 6.1.

 Yellow 1 is the trail that will bring you on home!
 Follow Yellow 1 straight across the dirt road at mile 6.7 and proceed down the hill.
-This is one of the fastest sections of the course, and is nearly the end of the loop!
+This is one of the fastest sections of the course and is almost the end of the loop!
 Around mile 7.5 you’ll take a right to stay on Yellow 1.
 At 7.8, take a 90-degree left turn onto a wide, unmarked trail, leaving Yellow 1.
 This little connector trail drops you back onto Hammond Hill Road where you started.
 If this is your last loop, blast straight across the road and down to the finish line at Camp Earth Connections.
-You’re awesome!
 If you’re ready for more fun, hit up the aid station, then run back uphill on the dirt road and repeat.

 - Look for ribbons and flags marking the trail or you’ll end up off course!
 As with all trail runs, it’s on you to pay attention.

-- Mud, treacherous footing, fallen logs, vicious mother ruffed grouse, and vehicles at road crossings are possible hazards.
+- Mud, treacherous footing, fallen logs, vicious mother ruffed grouse, and vehicles at road crossings are all possible hazards.

 - Carry a water bottle, as it could be hot.
 Bring warm layers, as it could be cold.
 Bug spray is usually welcome.